Sheila Page, Artist

 I live and work in Fife, Scotland.
 I trained at Glasgow School of Art as a textile artist but my work has developed over many years and I now focus on drawing and painting, working in my beautiful log cabin studio.
 I use a range of media on paper, including waterbased paint, pastels and charcoal.

 Over time, the same subject themes have appeared again and again in my work.
 I particularly love things which have been shaped by different forces.
-This includes the rural landscape around my home, but also includes objects which have been used but are now neglected and unloved.
+This includes the rural landscape around my home, and you can see examples of this work in the Trees and Landscapes section.
+I have a particular affinity for objects which have been used but are now neglected and unloved.
 Projects have included broken down sheds and a forest of birch trees, misshapen by the prevailing wind.

-I have exhibited widely in the UK, and recently have shown my work at RSW in Edinburgh and Off the Rails Arthouse in Fife.
-I took part in Open Studios North Fife, in May 2019 and in the Cupar Arts Eden Art Trail in June 2019.
+I have exhibited widely in the UK, including at RSW in Edinburgh in 2019 and 2020, Meffan Open Forfar in 2019 and several times at Off the Rails Arthouse in Fife.
+I am part of a group of artists representing Scotland at the Fabriano Art International exhibition in May 2020.
+I am a regular participant in Open Studios North Fife, and also took part in the Cupar Arts Eden Art Trail in June 2019.

 Most of my work is for sale, and I will also undertake commissions.
 Please get in touch if this is of interest.